 Changing hormones can lead to changes in oral health.
 So, when it comes to periodontal health, women especially are at risk of developing health issues.
-That’s why it’s essential to come see our periodontist in Palm Beach Gardens on a regular basis.
+That’s why it’s essential to come see our periodontist in Jupiter on a regular basis.

 As progesterone and estrogen increase, causing an increase in blood flow to the gums, young women may experience more gum sensitivity and irritation.
 If it persists though, it’s time to see our dentist!